jeremyreeder/gridscout/docs/_posts/2020-06-03-which-bends-hold-best.md

 This new knot is a variant of the Simple-Simon-over bend.
 The only difference is that the standing part and the working end of the first rope are swapped.
-The second rope is tied around a bight in that first rope just as usual.
+The second rope is tied around a bight in that rope just as usual.
 Uniquely among the Simple-Simon knots, the rope ends are ultimately diagonal from each other.